Virus & Antivirus On Linux – Types Of Malware And How They Can Infect You (Part 2)

 Viruses And Trojan Horses

-Although there are only few Linux viruses available, it is always best to use free anti-virus scanners (like clam anti-virus) to scan the software’s you download from unknown sources.
-Because if the software is infected and was run with root permission, it will infect the whole system and cause enormous damages.
-Basically the false sense of security among the user’s mind is what allows most Linux viruses to infect your system.
-There are some Linux distributions that allow users login as root by default (Lindows) and falsely advertise that they are secure.
-But the truth is any Linux OS that allows you to login as root by default is not secure than a windows 9x operating systems.
+Basically, the false sense of security in the user’s mind is what allows most Linux viruses to infect your system.
+There are some Linux distributions that allow users to login as root by default (Lindows) and falsely advertise that they are secure.
+But the truth is, any Linux OS that allows you to login as root by default is not securer than a Windows 9x operating systems.

 Ignorance Is Bliss

-For more accustomed users who use root login and download the software from many sources must be aware, that they must try to limit the habit of running unknown programs as root and if they have to then use a free anti-virus software for Linux and scan those executable’s firs before running.
+For more accustomed users who use root login and download the software from many sources must be aware, that they must try to limit the habit of running unknown programs as root and if they have to, then use a free antivirus software for Linux and scan those executable’s firs before running.

 Worms And Targeted Attacks

 The classical threat to Unix-like systems is vulnerabilities in network daemons, such as ssh and WWW servers.
 These can be used by worms or for attacks against specific targets.
-As servers are patched quite quickly when a vulnerability is found, there have been only a few widespread worms of this kind.
-As specific targets can be attacked through a vulnerability that is not publicly known there is no guarantee that a certain installation is secure.
-Also servers without such vulnerabilities can be successfully attacked through weak passwords.
+As servers are patched quickly when a vulnerability is found, there have been only a few widespread worms of this kind.
+As specific targets can be attacked through a vulnerability that is not publicly known, there is no guarantee that a certain installation is secure.
+Also, servers without such vulnerabilities can be successfully attacked through weak passwords.

 WWW Scripts